Manage Your Health Insurance Account - Access Health CT openEnroll_start=11/01/2022

 Make Sure You Stay Covered

 Some Connecticut residents had their HUSKY Health coverage extended during the pandemic.
-If you are part of this group, The Department of Social Services (DSS) will contact you to complete a renewal form and see if you qualify for coverage for the next year.
-What’s the best way to be prepared for your renewal?
+If you are part of this group, the Connecticut Department of Social Services (DSS) may contact you to complete a renewal form to see if you qualify for HUSKY Health coverage for the next year.
+What’s the best way to prepare for your HUSKY Health Heerenewal?
 Make sure your address and phone number are up to date with Access Health CT and/or DSS.
-Consider providing your email address, opting to receive text messages or selecting paperless delivery for important notifications.
+Consider providing your email address, opting in to receive text messages, and selecting paperless delivery for important notifications.
 Click here for more information.

-Remember, if you no longer qualify for HUSKY Health, you can shop for health and dental insurance coverage through Access Health CT.
+Remember, whether you qualify for HUSKY Health, a Qualified Health Plan or programs like Covered CT, you can shop for health and dental insurance coverage through Access Health CT.
 There are full coverage options available at little or no cost.

 Do Your Part to Stay Covered